ebzzry/ebzzry.github.io/src/y.md

 ```

 You have have observed that I have defined `sum0` using an explicit
 `lambda`.
-You'll see shortly, why.
+You’ll see shortly, why.

 ## Step 2

-Let's break that procedure further, into more elementary components,
+Let’s break that procedure further, into more elementary components,
-and you'll apply it, using
+and you’ll apply it, using
 [currying](https://en.wikipedia.org/wiki/Currying).

 ```scheme